ClecioJung/Promessa/README.md

-# promises
+# Promesa

-A simple implementation of Promises in JavaScript
+A simple implementation of Promises in JavaScript.
+Promesa means promise in portuguese.